1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 I will update this post as I do this tonight.
 Look for updates here or on the github project.

 https://github.com/1stOctet/YouWillUnderstandWhenYouAreOlder

+Setup
+- Create an account on typing club or khan academy as a parent.
+Do not use facebook or google to log in.
+For this to work you need to create an "old school" email login.
+This is important because we will have a nodejs script that will log in as you to check your child's account for points.